jaylinski/kodi-echo/readme.md

 This extension requires the permission

 * to **access your active browser tab**
-  This allows the extension to extract information from your current URL, like the Youtbe video ID.
+  This allows the extension to extract information from your current URL, like the Youtube video ID.
 * to **store data** in your browser
   This allows the extension to save your settings, like your Kodi IP and Kodi credentials.
 * to **send you notifications**